contao/docs/docs/manual/system/settings.en.md

                 from: Lorem Ipsum <email@example.de>
 ```

-It is also possible to define language for the descriptions of the selection options in the back end via Translations per language:
+It is also possible to define language for the description of the selection options in the backend via Translations per language:

 ```yml
 # translations/mailer_transports.en.yml